Welsh Pony and Cob: History

 Evidence suggests that a native pony existed in Wales before 1600 BC.
 The original Welsh Mountain Pony is thought to have evolved from this prehistoric Celtic pony.
 Welsh ponies were primarily developed in Wales, and their ancestors existed in the British Isles prior to the arrival of the Roman Empire.
 Bands of ponies roamed in a semi-feral state, climbing mountains, leaping ravines, and running over rough moorland terrain.

 They developed into a hardy breed due to the harsh climate, limited shelter, and sparse food sources of their native country.
 At some point in their development, the Welsh breeds had some Arab blood added, although this did not take away the physical characteristics that make the breed unique.

 The Welsh Cob existed as a type as early as the Middle Ages, and mentions of such animals can be found in medieval Welsh literature.
 During this time, they were known for their speed, jumping ability, and carrying capacity.
-Before the introduction of large, "coldblood" draught horse breeds, they were used for farm work and timbering.
+Before the introduction of large, "cold-blooded" draught horse breeds, they were used for farm work and timbering.
 In 1485 the Welsh Militia, riding local animals presumed to be ancestors of the modern Welsh Cob, assisted Henry Tudor in gaining the English throne.
 During the 15th century, similar small horses were also used as rounceys, leading war horses known as destriers.